yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-003_Validate_Product_Image_Display_Without_Login.md

 1. Open the application
 2. Do not log in
 3. Access the product catalog page
-4. Click on any product
-5. Observe the displayed product image
+4. Observe the displayed product image

 ---